isoc-nuig/isoc-nuig.github.io/README.md

-# isoc-nuig.github.io
+# Islamic Society in NUI Galway
-Website of ISOC NUIG
+Islamic society for students and staff of national university of Ireland, Galway.